 - Hypothyroidism, which is characterized by insufficient thyroid hormone production, and results in symptoms such as fatigue, depression, memory issues, weight gain, hair loss, and cold intolerance.
 Its most common cause is the autoimmune condition Hashimoto’s thyroiditis.

 - Hyperthyroidism, which is characterized by overproduction of thyroid hormones, and results in symptoms including anxiety, restlessness, sweating, insomnia, muscle weakness, weight loss, and eye problems.
 The most common cause of hyperthyroidism is Grave’s disease, another autoimmune disorder.
+Hyperthyroidism typically causes thyrotoxicosis, a state where thyroid hormone levels in the body are too high.

 In addition, the thyroid can also become enlarged, a condition called goiter.
 Although a goiter is not necessarily harmful by itself, it may be indicative of an underlying thyroid condition.
+Goiters are usually caused by iodine deficiency, which forces the gland to enlarge as it works harder to make enough hormone.

 Clarification: Hypothyroidism vs Hyperthyroidism Supplements